This post will share 13 fascinating places to visit in Cambridge in 24 hours.

 Moving Around Cambridge

-Anyway, despite the sea of tourists on a sunny Saturday, I had a fun day, and I’m looking forward to sharing it with you.
+Despite the sea of tourists on a sunny Saturday, I had a fun day and look forward to sharing it with you.

 Here Are 15 Must-See Fascinating Places To Visit In Cambridge On A Day Trip

-As always, to begin with, here’s a handy walking tour for you that covers most of the important historical landmarks.
+As always, here’s a handy walking tour covering the most important historical landmarks.

 Taking off from the Cambridge Station, here’s a list of places you should visit in Cambridge.